Alfresco/alfresco-docker-base-java/README.md

 #### Java

-Either Java 8 (supported up to 5.2 and 6.0) or Java 11 can used used to build images using the `JAVA_MAJOR` build argument.
+Either Java 11 or Java 17 can be used to build images using the `JAVA_MAJOR` build argument.

 > Both OpenJDK versions bellow can be built from the JDK or the JRE distribution (using the JDIST build argument)

-##### Legacy OpenJDK Java 8
+##### Legacy OpenJDK Java 11

-For legacy Java 8 builds, using the OpenJDK version from the CentOS distro which includes the latest security patches.
+For legacy Java 11 builds, using the OpenJDK version from the CentOS distro which includes the latest security patches.

-##### OpenJDK Java 11 LTS
+##### OpenJDK Java 17

-For Java 11 builds, using the OpenJDK version from the CentOS distro which includes the latest security patches, this is the recommended option.
+For Java 17 builds, using the OpenJDK version from the CentOS distro which includes the latest security patches, this is the recommended option.

 #### OS